tiandaochouqin1/ReadTheDocs/Language/Arm.rst

 5. x30: link register (save to stack for non-leaf functions)
 6. sp: stack pointer
 7. pc: The Program Counter (PC) is not a general-purpose register in A64, and it cannot be used with data processing instructions.
+8. There is no register named W31 or X31.
+Depending on the instruction, register 31 is either the stack pointer or the zero register.
+When used as the stack pointer, you refer to it as SP.
+   W   hen used as the zero register, you refer to it as WZR in a 32-bit context or XZR in a 64-bit context.